How to Plan Your Own Wedding Like a Pro in 16 Steps

-The reason we recommend waiting to set your wedding date until after choosing your wedding venue is because it leaves more options open.
+The reason we recommend waiting to set your wedding date until after choosing your wedding venue is that it leaves more options open.
 If you see a space you love, you will likely find it easier to consider all of their open dates in a month or season rather than having your heart set on one particular date.
 While setting your date, keep travel, holidays (and sports seasons), and weather patterns in mind.
-Once you have a date, you can start announcing it, particularly to your wedding party and additional wedding vendors.
+Once you have set a date for the big day, you can start announcing it, particularly to your wedding party and additional wedding vendors.

 9. Ask Your Wedding Party:

 Your wedding date, venue and location, budget, and style are all important factors to know as you contact more wedding professionals.
 They’re all some of the first questions you will be asked, and it’s helpful to be able to answer them.
 We recommend booking vendors who can only work one wedding on a particular date first.
-So, have a game plan in mind for pros such as your photographer, videographer, caterer, florist, band or DJ, and day of wedding planner (if you want to work with one!).
-Once you have decided on those pros, start to consider other details, like stationery, transportation, etc.
+So, have a game plan in mind for pros such as your photographer, videographer, caterer, florist, officiant, band or DJ, and day-of wedding coordinator (if you want to work with one!)
+Having a coordinator can be a big help with organizing things like rehearsals, your wedding day timeline, and overall logistics on the big day.
+Once you have decided on which pros to hire, start to consider other details, like stationery, transportation, etc.

 Don’t forget to purchase wedding bands!
 The best time to shop for wedding bands is at least 2-3 months before your wedding day.
 This is because bands sometimes need to be ordered, and it’s also possible they will need to be resized.
+You want time to find a band that perfectly complements your engagement ring as well as a style that suits your future spouse.
 Once they’re in, hold onto them and decide who will be in charge of making sure they make it to the altar on your wedding day.